-The contents of Chez Etym. is bookended by an introductory precis which presents the understanding of place which forms the book’s foundation, and a closing retrospective on the similarly-themed exhibition and panel discussion ‘site (n.),’ which Chez Etym. hosted at the 2018 Architecture Fringe in Glasgow.
+The contents of Chez Etym. is bookended by an introductory precis which presents the understanding of place that forms the book’s foundation, and a closing retrospective on the similarly-themed exhibition and panel discussion ‘site (n.),’ which Chez Etym. hosted at the 2018 Architecture Fringe in Glasgow.
 Listed below are brief synopses of each section of the book, and biographies of their authors.

 Brit Andresen, Royal Australian Institute of Architect’s Gold Medal recipient, writes two reflections on the poetic relationship between architecture and landscape in two career defining works: The Burrell Collection (Glasgow, 1970-1983) and the Mooloomba House (North Stradbroke Island, 1995).

-Studio Positions is Associate Professor Lisebth Funck and Assistant Professor Matthew Anderson of Arkitektur- og designhøgskolen i Oslo (AHO).
+Studio Positions is Associate Professor Lisbeth Funck and Assistant Professor Matthew Anderson of Arkitektur- og designhøgskolen i Oslo (AHO).
 With rich prose, photography and collected ephemera, together they recount a studio excursion to Frank Lloyd Wright's Taliesin West in an effort to explore and inhabit the periphery of place

 Thom Walker, British printmaker and writer, composes a quiet rumination on the English farming town Laxton, where medieval farming practices are still used, and reflects on the cultural bearing of agricultural practices.